qxcv/comp2550/project/seminar/notes.md

 ## Particle filters

-**NOTE:** 7 minutes up to this point!
-Need to trim about 30% of that out.

 > So, I've been talking about particle filters a bit, but I haven't explained
 > what they are!
 Intuitively, a particle filter represents the position of a
 > vehicle using a whole bunch of "particles", each of which has a position, a